 1. Briefing papers

 An outstanding team of experts contributed to the paper, including Sir Martin Donnelly, Andrew Sentance CBE, Professor L Alan Winters CB, George Peretz QC and Professor George Yarrow.
 Thanks also to Peter Ungphakorn and Gerard Fox for their valuable contributions.

-“an enemy of the Uk would regard the wide-ranging damage from ‘no deal’ as a major victory”
+“an enemy of the UK would regard the wide-ranging damage from ‘no deal’ as a major victory”

 This article summarises the proposal from Nick Boles MP and others for an EEA-style arrangement between the UK and the EU after Brexit.
 It also assesses the challenges and questions whether there is any benefit in this approach compared to EEU membership.